 Much as I’d love for my sister to be wrong (sibling rivalry never dies), I’d really appreciate someone proving this particular theory.
 Wouldn’t it be great to have a scientific explanation for such a universal experience?
 And it makes sense: when we come into the world, we assume the current rate of spin is normal.
 As our globe twirls faster and faster, the next generation climbs on and self-adjusts to the accelerated rate—the new normal.
 And so on.

 I was twelve when Nancy first explained this to me, years younger than her own daughters are now.
 In those days, waiting for the next Saturday was just one step short of sheer torture.
 A decade later, months went by at a reasonable clip.
 A decade after that, seasons began to change well before they dragged into dull.
 Now, even winter seemed too short.
 And then a few days ago I realized—hey!
-Where did the first twenty percent of the 21st century GO?
+Where did the first decade of the 21st century GO?

 One of the many reasons I enjoy losing myself in the pages of a good novel is that time often slows down.
 Sure, a good action scene goes by in a flash, eyes chasing forward across words and paragraphs to make sure a favorite character survives with no lasting scars.
 But a great writer can also slow time to a turtle crawl, allowing us the luxury of time to smell, taste, hear, and savor the world the writer has created.
 (And maybe as a result, better understand the time-pressured one in which we live.)

 When I get lost in my own writing I can even reverse time, turning the clock back to a world that was gone long before I was born.
 I sniff a distant harbor, trim the luffing sails overhead, feel the bow plunging into waves bigger than I’ve ever imagined before.
 Even as I edit, I luxuriate in bringing to life a scene that, up until now, existed only inside my head.
 Did it really happen?
 Well, no. But could it have happened?
 That’s the important question.